 - How to increase Testosterone (for men) and Progesterone (for women) but reduce Estrogen (for both)

-- How to improve gut health, thyroid hormones, hunger response, immune response and a wide range of important metabolic functions.
+- How to improve gut health, thyroid hormones and hunger response.
+We also look at immune response and other important metabolic functions.

 - How to improve sleep quality over sleep time.

-This would warrant an entire book to cover in-depth but consider this: A good structure of training and good structure of eating (including timing) would set the ground rules.
-Using certain nutritional components (say like Ginger or Chia Seeds) and supplements (like caffeine or Creatine) at strategic times, can really push certain responses in your favor.
+This would warrant an entire book to cover in-depth.
+A good structure of training and a good structure of eating (including timing) would set the ground rules.
+Using certain nutritional components and supplements to push certain responses in your favor.
 Give you more Adrenaline when you need it or build up your testosterone for the next day.